 More from Dean Midyette

-The most recent additon to the Pioneer team, Dean brings more than 20 years of sales experience to the newspaper.
+Dean brings more than 20 years of sales experience to The Pioneer newspaper.
 A graduate of the University of Calgary with degrees in Physical Education and Education, Dean worked as an educator in Alberta before moving to Invermere to pursue a career with Fairmont Resort Properties, and now The Pioneer.
 Away from the office he loves spending time with his wife and two sons, golfing, playing poker and working out.
 Dean is here to assist all of our valued clients with their promotional needs.

 More from Emily Rawbon

 Emily Rawbon is a talented production guru/graphic designer who moved to the Columbia Valley in 2006 after spending seven years at the Canmore Leader and the Banff Crag & Canyon newspapers.
 A graduate of the advertising/administration program at Durham College in Oshawa, Ontario, Emily migrated west and enjoys the many recreational opportunities available in the valley.

 Pioneer Editor Nicole Trigg came to the Columbia Valley from the West Coast, where she most recently worked for the Whistler Question and Squamish Chief newspapers, and as a Squamish-based freelancer.
 She is an outdoors enthusiast who loves the Columbia Valley for its abundance of lakes and rivers and its proximity to the Canadian Rockies and Purcells.
 Nicole grew up in North Vancouver and has an Honours BA in history and international relations from the University of British Columbia followed by Journalism Certificate from Langara College.